ro22e0/Javanaise-spring-api/README.md

 You can modify the value of `MYSQL_ROOT_PASSWORD`, `MYSQL_DATABASE`, ` MYSQL_USER`, `MYSQL_PASSWORD`

-Run rss server in docker container and link to mysqldb :
+Run the rss server in Docker container and link it to mysqldb :

 ~~~
 docker run --name javanaise --link mysqldb:mysql -p 8443:8080 -d ro22e0/javanaise